Spring Garden Revival

 Pembroke Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Pembroke enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect neighborhood quality of life.
-Permitted mowing hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays—always verify current bylaws.
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
-Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing through the Pembroke Building & Inspectional Services.
-For enforcement or noise complaints, contact the Pembroke Police Department.
+Pembroke enforces strict municipal ordinances regarding mowing equipment operation and noise.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable on Sundays—always verify current bylaws.
+Equipment must comply with decibel limits and muffler requirements, with a preference for electric models to reduce noise and emissions.
+Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
+For code enforcement and compliance, contact the Building Department.

 Pembroke Building & Inspectional Services